Sydenham Hill, Southwark/Lewisham

 With the attraction of the palace and the benefit of the railway, numerous villas were built on the hill, especially in the third quarter of the 19th century, some of which were themselves pretentiously palatial.

 Most of the other large properties in the Sydenham Hill locality were demolished over the course of the 20th century and replaced by housing that varies greatly in grandeur and aesthetic quality.
 The most architecturally significant (though perhaps not entirely successful) structure is a modernist house on Crescent Wood Road called Six Pillars, which was built by Valentine Harding of Berthold Lubetkin’s Tecton partnership for the headmaster of Dulwich preparatory school in 1935.
-Six Pillars is grade II* listed and was refurbished in 2003.
+Shown in the photo above, Six Pillars is grade II* listed and was refurbished in 2003.
 It is (very) occasionally opened for public viewing.

 Shown in the photograph at the top of this article, Sydenham Hill Wood constitutes a surviving fragment of the Great North Wood that once stretched from Croydon to Camberwell.
 It possesses a rich mosaic of ancient and recent woodland and is home to woodpeckers and warblers, bamboo and bluebells.
 Dulwich and Sydenham Hill golf course lies to the north.